-East Central Regional WD-GF is participating in the North Dakota Wellhead Protection Program.
-Relevant information on the Wellhead Protection plan is available during normal business hours at our Thompson office.
-The North Dakota Department of Environmental Quality has prepared a Source Water Assessment for East Central Regional WD - GF.
-Information on these programs is available to the public during normal business hours at the above listed water system.
-Our public water system, in cooperation with the North Dakota Department of Environmental Quality, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
-Based on the information from these elements, the North Dakota Department of Environmental Quality has determined that our source water is "moderately susceptible" to potential contaminants.
-No significant sources of contamination have been identified.
+Our water source is ground water.
+We also purchase water from East Central Regional WD-GF.
+Agassiz Water Users District participates in the Wellhead Protection Program.
+Copies of the Wellhead Protection report along with other relevant information are available at our Agassiz Water Users District office during normal business hours.

+Our public water system, in cooperation with the North Dakota Department of Environmental Quality, has completed the delineation and contaminant/land use inventory elements of the North Dakota source Water Protection Program.
+Based on the information from these elements, the North Dakota Department of Environmental Quality has determined that our source water is "not susceptible" to potential contaminants.